Preheat frying oil in a deep-fryer or 8-inch deep saucepan to 375 degrees F.

 Heat the extra-virgin olive oil over medium-high heat in a large saucepan.
 Dissolve the tomato paste in the water, and add to the pan along with harisa and ground red chili.
 Add the meatballs and cook covered until most of the liquid evaporates, about 25 minutes.
 Add a little water to rehydrate sauce if it is dries out before that time.
 Serve meatballs covered with sauce.

-Recipe courtesy Oliver Andreini, Culinary Institute of America
+Recipe courtesy of Oliver Andreini, Culinary Institute of America